 7. All vehicles must be insured and have a current registration decal located on license plate.
 Vehicles not having current registration or insurance will be considered as abandoned and will be subject to towing and storage fees.

 8. NO PARKING zones: Any location which is not designated as a parking space.

-- Bonner Circle and Robinson Circle: The only exception to park on either circle is during Move-In/Move-Out.
+- Bonner Circle and Robinson Circle: The only exception to park on either circle is during move-in/move-out.
 Signage will be placed to allow vehicles to park for loading and unloading.
-In the event you park on the circle during the allowed Move-In/Move-Out, a licensed driver must accompany the vehicle with the vehicle running.
+In the event you park on the circle during the allowed move-in/move-out period, a licensed driver must accompany the vehicle with the vehicle running.

-- Any location with yellow paint: These are designated as Fire Lanes and will result in being ticketed and/or towed.
+- Any location with yellow paint: These are designated as fire lanes.
+Parking in the fire lanes will result in being ticketed and/or towed.

 - Any location which is designed for the flow of traffic.

 8. All tickets must be paid in the Business Office located at 2 Washington Street.

 - Fine due dates are assigned the 1st and 3rd Wednesday of each month.

 - When a ticket is written, a minimum of five days between the date of violation and fine due date is given.